Agora-wireless/Agora/README.md

   * We use data/tddconfig-sim-ul.json for uplink experiments and data/tddconfig-sim-dl.json for downlink experiments.
     In our [paper](#documentation), we change “antenna_num”,  “ue_num” and “symbol_num_perframe”
     to different values to collect different data points in the figures.
-  * Gerenrate source data files by running `./build/data_generator --conf_file data/tddconfig-sim-ul.json`.
+  * Generate source data files by running `./build/data_generator --conf_file data/tddconfig-sim-ul.json`.
-  * Run Agora as a real-time process (to prevent OS from doing context swithes) using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} chrt -rr 99 ./build/agora --conf_file data/tddconfig-sim-ul.json`.
+  * Run Agora as a real-time process (to prevent OS from doing context switches) using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} chrt -rr 99 ./build/agora --conf_file data/tddconfig-sim-ul.json`.
     (**NOTE**: Using a process priority 99 is dangerous.
 Before running it, make sure you have directed OS interrupts away from cores used by Agora.
 If you have not done so,